 - 2.12 The Council consulted widely upon this Statement before finalising and publishing the document.
-A list of the persons consulted is provided at Appendix 3. - 2.13 The Act requires the Authority to consult the following parties: - Chief Officer of Police: - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area;
+A list of the persons consulted is provided at Appendix 3. - 2.13 The Act requires the Authority to consult the following parties: - Chief Officer of Police; - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area; - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act. - 2.14 The consultation took place between XXXX and XXXX and followed the Revised Code of Practice for public consultations, which came into effect in April 2004, and the Cabinet Office Guidance on consultations by the public sector.

-- One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act. - 2.14 The consultation took place between 17th September 2009 and 2nd December 2009 and followed the Revised Code of Practice for public consultations, which came into effect in April 2004, and the Cabinet Office Guidance on consultations by the public sector. - 2.15 The full list of comments made, and the consideration by Council of those comments, is available from the Council using the contact details given at Appendix 5. - 2.16 This Statement was approved at a meeting of the Cabinet on [insert date] and was published via the Council's website on [insert date].
-Copies have been placed in the public libraries in the Borough, as well as being available from the Council's Licensing Service at the address given in Appendix 5. - 2.17 If you have any comments on this Statement, please send them via e-mail or letter to:
+- 2.15 The full list of comments made, and the consideration by Council of those comments, is available from the Council using the contact details given at Appendix 5. - 2.16 This Statement was approved at a meeting of the Licensing and Gambling Committee on XXXX and Cabinet on XXXX.
+It was published via the Council's website on XXXX and is available from the Council's Licensing Service at the address given in Appendix 5. - 2.17 If you have any comments on this Statement, please send them via e-mail or letter to: